equinor/res2df/docs/introduction.rst

 ``summary``
 ^^^^^^^^^^^^^^

-Extracts summary data from `.UNSMRY` files, at requested time sampling and for requested vectors.
+Extracts summary data from :term:`.UNSMRY <output file>` files, at requested time sampling and for requested vectors.

 More documentation on :doc:`usage/summary`.